 In my dinged-up, bright red, cast-iron Dutch oven, I make a pretty mean pot of split pea soup, which just happens to be my very favorite comfort food on days when there's snow to be shoveled.
 Or when I have the sniffles.
 Or when I'm craving soup, which really does happen.
 I've been making split pea soup the same way forever, until this year, when I first tried it in my electric pressure cooker.
 Oh my oh my.
 The pressure cooker traps all of the flavor, and softens the split peas so the immersion blender simply has to nudge them into silkiness.
 Compared to my stove top version, and despite using the exact same ingredients, the pressure cooker version is downright ethereal.
 Add your favorite mild or spicy sausage, or not; I love this soup either way.
 It's a great make-ahead-and-freeze soup for your winter soup swaps, or quick worknight dinners with a green salad and crusty bread on the side.
-And if you don't have a pressure cooker, you can make split pea soup on the stove top or in the slow cooker.
+And if you don't have a pressure cooker or Instant Pot, you can make split pea soup on the stove top or in the slow cooker.

 From the pantry, you'll need: split peas, onion, garlic, chicken stock, kosher salt, fresh black pepper.